Hattfjelldal Municipality: Name

+The municipality (originally the parish) is named after the old Hattfjelldalen farm (referred to as "Hatfieldalen" in 1723) where the first Hattfjelldal Church was built.
+The first element of the name comes from the local mountain Hattfjellet which has a hat-like shape.
+The mountain name is derived from the genitive case of the word hǫttr which means "hat" and the word fjall which means "mountain".
+The last element of the name is the definite form of the word dalr which means "valley" or "dale".
+Thus it is the "hat-shaped mountain valley".
+Historically, the name of the municipality was spelled Hatfjelddalen.
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Hatfjelldalen (removing one "d").
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Hatfjelldal (removing the definite form ending).
+On 29 January 1926, the spelling was changed again, this time by adding a "t" to make it Hattfjelldal.

+On 14 June 2019, the national government approved a resolution to add a co-equal, official Southern Sami language name for the municipality: Aarborte.
+The spelling of the Sami language name changes depending on how it is used.
+It is called Aarborte when it is spelled alone, but it is Aarborten tjїelte when using the Sami language equivalent to "Hattfjelldal Municipality".

 Coat of arms

 The coat of arms was granted on 24 October 1986.
 The official blazon is "Per fess argent and vert embattled with one battlement" (Delt av sølv og grønt ved tindesnitt med en enkelt tinde).
 This means the arms have a field (background) that is divided by a horizontal line that has a rectangular raised area.
 The field above the line has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 Below the line, the field is colored green.
 The arms were designed to mimic the local Hattfjellet mountain which rises above the terrain and can be seen for great distances.
 The mountain has steep sides with a rather flat plateau at the top, giving it a distinctive look.
 The design is a canting element since the name of the municipality means "hat mountain valley".
 The arms were designed by Arvid Sveen.